 How to load pandemic reports of COVID-19, the virus that is spreading in an unbelievable rate throughout the world, into Elasticsearch and get them ready to be visualized in Kibana.

 The novel Coronavirus, also known as COVID-19, is spreading at an unbelievable rate throughout the world.
 This can lead to confusion and fright especially since the media usually doesn't deliver news in a scientific way.
 Lucky for us (well, under the circumstances), official pandemic reports datasets are available on the internet, and those datasets can be used to better understand the nature of this disease.
-Doing real data-science is beyond the scope for us here, but at least we can get to play with some real data, to see things the way they really are.
+You don’t have to be a data scientist to get a basic grasp of the relevant statistics - keep reading to learn how to do so.

 Kibana and Elasticsearch offer a good way to quickly create visualizations based on datasets.
 Even if you don't have Elasticsearch and Kibana as part of your landscape, you can quickly set them up locally and play around with a CSV or a JSON-formatted dataset in no time.